wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.2.0 - 2015/08/21 =
+* Feature - Added Plugin Framework Customization settings.
+Control how the admin panel settings show when editing.
+* Tweak - Tested for full compatibility with WordPress major version 4.3.0
+* Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib
+* Tweak - Make __construct() function for 'Compile_Less_Sass' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Tweak - Change class name from 'lessc' to 'a3_lessc' so that it does not conflict with plugins or themes that have another Lessc lib
+* Tweak - Tested for full compatibility with WordPress Version 4.3.0
+* Fix - Make __construct() function for 'A3_Responsive_Slider_Shortcode' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4

 = 1.1.10 - 2015/06/10 =
 * Fix - Check 'request_filesystem_credentials' function, if it does not exists then require the core php lib file from WP where it is defined